 On February 14, 2007, the SEC approved the Company's Amended By-Laws which incorporated the provisions of SRC Rule 38.
-The nominees for independent directors for this year's annual stockholders' meeting are Mr. Roberto L. Panlilio, Mr. Bernardo M. Villegas and Atty.
-Cynthia del Castillo.
+The nominees for independent directors for this year's annual stockholders' meeting are Messrs.
+Roberto L. Panlilio and Bernardo M. Villegas.
 Pursuant to SEC Memorandum Circular No. 4, series of 2017, the independent directors shall serve for a maximum cumulative term of nine (9) years, and that the reckoning of the cumulative nine-year term is from the year 2012.
 Both Messrs.
 Roberto L. Panlilio and Bernardo M. Villegas, are first time nominees for independent directors of the Company.